jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 The subscription rate is less than O'Reilly.

-### ACM Digital Library
+### ACM Skills Bundle Add-On
-The [Association for Computing Machinery](https://www.acm.org/) (ACM) opened their [ACM Digital Library](https://dl.acm.org/) to the public in [January 2026](https://dl.acm.org/openaccess).
-This resource is more academic than O'Reilly or Skillsoft Percipio, but there is no subscription fee.
-Here's a query that returns [my letters to the editor](https://dl.acm.org/action/doSearch?AllField=Humelsine) for their monthly journal.

-Consider joining the [ACM](https://www.acm.org/) and sign up for their [Skills Bundle Add-On](https://learning.acm.org/skills-bundle), which includes a partial O'Reilly subscription plan along with a Skillsoft Percipio subscription.
+Consider joining the [Association for Computing Machinery](https://www.acm.org/) (ACM) and sign up for their [Skills Bundle Add-On](https://learning.acm.org/skills-bundle), which includes a partial O'Reilly subscription plan along with a Skillsoft Percipio subscription.
 Annual ACM membership and the Skills Bundle total price is still a fraction of the annual subscription price for O'Reilly and Skillsoft Percipio on their own.
 See: [About ACM E-Learning Offerings](https://learning.acm.org/e-learning).